 Home to over one hundred ethnic groups, Burma is one of the world’s most ethnically diverse countries.
-However, throughout decades of civil war, ethnic minority groups have been persecuted and marginalised by the ruling military regime, and now thousands are displaced and facing severe insecurity.
+However, throughout decades of civil war, ethnic minority groups have been marginalised by the ruling military regime, and now thousands are displaced and facing severe insecurity.

-In Kachin and northern Shan States, there has been an escalation in conflict and human rights violations since 2011, with Burmese military offensives resulting in the displacement of around 120,000 civilians and the destruction of over 200 villages.
-In Rakhine State, ongoing human rights abuses carried out by Burmese authorities against the Muslim Rohingya population has led to over 65,000 fleeing to Bangladesh since October 2016.
+In Kachin and northern Shan States, there has been an escalation in conflict and human rights violations since 2011 with Burmese military offensives against ethnic minorities resulting in the displacement of approximately 401,000 civilians and the destruction of over 400 villages.
+In Rakhine State, ongoing human rights abuses carried out by Burmese authorities against the Muslim Rohingya population has led to over 740,000 fleeing to Bangladesh since August 2017.

-In areas where ceasefires have been signed, the Burmese Army is increasing and consolidating its presence, leading to ongoing insecurity and fear amongst the local population.
-International companies are moving in to exploit natural resources without proper consultation with or compensation for local communities, causing further displacement and destruction of livelihoods.
+In areas where ceasefires have been signed, the Burmese Army is increasing and consolidating its presence leading to ongoing insecurity and fear amongst the local population.
+International companies are moving in to exploit natural resources without proper consultation or compensation for local communities, causing further displacement and destruction of livelihoods.

 To find out more, please read our visit reports (available to download below).